Refreshments at the end of the First Day

 - Gastronomy: Louis Roederer, Crystal is the perfect accompaniment to any social event.
 Champagne is a wonderful aperitif, goes well with scallops, caviar, salmon, lobsters and oysters

 - Interesting Facts: It was created in 1876 for the Russian Emperor Alexander II.
-Now – this is one of the most prestigious and elite champagne in the world
+Now it is one of the most prestigious and elite champagne in the world

 - Taste: Intense, expressive, with fresh shades of tangerine marmalade, caramel melon and lemon oil, mineral nuances, pleasant acidity and notes of toast in a long aftertaste